 Method 6 – Clean Temporary Files and Folders

 Whenever you browse the internet on your computer, you accumulate unnecessary files.
-How much memory have can affect the overall performance of your PC.
-You can drastically improve memory usage by cleaning up your temporary files and folders.
+How much memory you have can affect the overall performance of your PC, and cleaning up your temporary files and folders can drastically improve memory usage.

 - Next, select the disk that you want to clean.
-The built-in tool will tell you how much space you are allowed to free up.
+The built-in tool will tell you how much space you can free up.

 - Clean temporary files and then try to write data on the problematic storage device again.

-If all of the methods mentioned above still did not work, you can consider upgrading your computer’s hardware.
-Sometimes when you are using advanced software, you may also need to update your hardware.
+You can consider upgrading your computer’s hardware if the above methods do not work.
+Sometimes when using advanced software, you may also need to update your hardware.

 - Your machine is currently running Windows 10